cfpb/design-system/docs/pages/interactive-chart.md

         variation_description: >-
           The most commonly used interactive chart is a date/time chart, a line chart which graphs continuous data over a period of time.
-The x axis is always based on time, and date/time charts have special controls allowing users to adjust the time period displayed in the chart.
+The x axis is always based on time and special controls allow users to adjust the time period displayed in the chart.
 Date/time charts may display up to 5 lines of data in total.

           ![Line graph with five lines over time, one for each credit score level: Deep subprime, Subprime, Near-prime, Prime, Super-prime](/design-system/images/uploads/interactive-charts_date-time.png "Consumer credit conditions by credit score")
   - variation_group_name: Bar charts
     variation_group_description: >-
       Bar charts show comparisons of different discrete items, factors, or categories, and do not include any time-related controls.
-Comparisons could include items that can be counted and categorized.
+Comparisons can include items that can be counted and categorized.

       ![Bar chart showing CFPB enforcement actions by year from 2012 to the present. ](/design-system/images/uploads/interactive-charts_bar.png "Enforcement actions by year")